 \subsubsection{Pruning the Excited-State Basis}

 Especially for systems with many possible electronic transitions, the improved iterative diagonalizer alone may be insufficient to provide the required acceleration.
 Therefore, we assessed the suitability of approximate solutions of the excited-state problem through the limitation of the size of the excited-state basis.
 This approach exploits the diagonally-dominant structure of the matrix $\boldsymbol{\Delta}^\frac{1}{2} (\boldsymbol{A} + \boldsymbol{B}) \boldsymbol{\Delta}^\frac{1}{2}$ in Eq.~(\ref{eq:tddftb}).
 Including only as many determinants with the lowest diagonal component as solutions required in the excited-state problem neglects the coupling between these determinants and the rest of the excited-state space.
 This issue could be tamed by additionally including all determinants that couple with the first determinants according to the criterion derived by perturbation theory described in Eq.~(\ref{eq:pert_crit}) more than a threshold $\epsilon_{\rm PT2}$.
 In Fig.~\ref{fig:md_t1_pruned}, we compare UV/Vis spectra obtained with several $\epsilon_{\rm PT2}$ for the first structure of the trajectories \textbf{MD} and \textbf{T1}.
-The first peaks of the two spectra are less dependent on $\epsilon_{\rm PT2}$ than the ones at the higher end of the spectra.
+As expected, the smaller the inclusion threshold $\epsilon_{\rm PT2}$ becomes, the better the full spectrum is described.
+For limits below $10^{-4}$\,hartree, almost no difference to the exact spectrum can be made out.
+Moreover, the first peaks of the two spectra are less dependent on $\epsilon_{\rm PT2}$ than the ones at the higher end of the spectra.
 The roots responsible for the first peaks are allowed to couple with the other determinants with a diagonal element lower than the maximally required energy span of the spectrum independently from $\epsilon_{\rm PT2}$.
 Hence, these states are often well described already without any additional basis function, provided a sufficient number of excited states is to be determined.
-The spectral features in both spectra in Fig.~\ref{fig:md_t1_pruned} will be qualitatively recovered if $\epsilon_{\rm PT2}$ is lower than $1\cdot10^{-4}$\,hartree$^2$.